The @node Decorator

 class ClassifiedClaims(BaseModel, frozen=True): classified: list[dict[str, str]]

-@node(output=RawText)def extract() -> RawText: return RawText(text="The system shall log access.
+@node(outputs=RawText)def extract() -> RawText: return RawText(text="The system shall log access.
 The system shall validate input.")

-@node(output=Claims)def split(extract: RawText) -> Claims: sentences = [s.strip() for s in extract.text.split(".") if s.strip()] return Claims(items=sentences)
+@node(outputs=Claims)def split(extract: RawText) -> Claims: sentences = [s.strip() for s in extract.text.split(".") if s.strip()] return Claims(items=sentences)

-@node(output=ClassifiedClaims)def classify(split: Claims) -> ClassifiedClaims: classified = [] for claim in split.items: cat = "security" if "access" in claim.lower() else "general" classified.append({"claim": claim, "category": cat}) return ClassifiedClaims(classified=classified)
+@node(outputs=ClassifiedClaims)def classify(split: Claims) -> ClassifiedClaims: classified = [] for claim in split.items: cat = "security" if "access" in claim.lower() else "general" classified.append({"claim": claim, "category": cat}) return ClassifiedClaims(classified=classified)

 pipeline = construct_from_module(sys.modules[__name__], name="doc-processor")graph = compile(pipeline)result = run(graph, input={"node_id": "doc-001"})Example: 3-node LLM pipeline